The Generalized Injectivity Conjecture: Description of residual points via Bala-Carter

+The group $GL_n$ is an example of reductive group whose root system is of type $A$.
 We may now recall the notions of segments for $GL_n$ as defined in \cite{BZI}, and following the treatment in \cite{rodierb}.
 We fix an irreducible cuspidal representation $\rho$, and denote $\rho(a)= \rho|\text{det}|^a$.
 The representation $\rho_1\times \rho_2$ denotes the parabolically induced representation from $\rho_1\otimes\rho_2$.

 \begin{dfn}[Segment, Linked segments][Bernstein-Zelevinsky; following \cite{rodierb}] Let $r \vert n$.
 A segment is an isomorphism class of irreducible cuspidal representations of a group $GL_n$, of the form $\mathcal{S}= \left\{\rho, \rho(1), \rho(2), \ldots, \rho(r-1)\right\}$.
 We denote it $\mathcal{S}=[\rho, \rho(r-1)]$.